New variants of Perfect Non-crossing Matchings: Introduction

-We examine different point configurations.
-In \cref{sec:general}, we consider points in general position.
+These problems are examined in different point configurations.
+In \cref{sec:general}, we consider monochromatic points in general position.
 In \cref{sec:convex}, points are in convex position.
 In \cref{sec:chords}, points lie on a circle.
 In \cref{sec:collinear}, we consider \emph{doubly collinear} bichromatic point sets, where the blue points lie on one line and the red points on another line.

-By studying structural properties of each problem variant and combining diverse techniques, we come up with a series of interesting algorithmic results and pave the way for further research in this kind of problems. \cref{tab:allResults} summarizes the best-known running times for different matching variants including the contributions of this paper.
+\cref{tab:allResults} summarizes the best-known running times for different matching variants including the contributions of this paper.
+For each variant we study their structural properties and combine diverse techniques with existing results in order to tackle as many configurations as possible.
+The various open questions that arise throughout the paper, pave the way for further research in this family of problems.